The Classical World and Spinor Formalisms of General Relativity: SPIN-AFFINE GEOMETRY

-The information carried by the metric spinors of the $\gamma$-formalism is oftenly extracted from their partial derivatives and brought out by a set of world-covariant vectors [3, 11].
-One then becomes able to derive a covariant differential relationship between the metric quantities of the $\gamma $-formalism and the parts of the respective contracted spin-affine structures.
-The absolute value and polar argument of the complex-valued function that defines a $\gamma$-metric component accordingly appear as world scalars.
-It has been proven by Cardoso [23, 28] that the absolute value must be effectively expressed as the product of two scalar densities.
-Whereas the information on one of these densities is totally contained in a suitably contracted partial derivative of an Hermitian connecting object for the $\gamma$-formalism, the information on the other is carried by the determinant $\mathfrak{g}$ of $g_{ab}$, with the former density having to be thought of as bearing a double world-spin character.

-Before completing the geometric specifications of the metric spinors and connecting objects for the $\varepsilon$-formalism, one has to recall that any non-vanishing totally antisymmetric spin quantity is proportional in either formalism to one of the corresponding metric spinors.
-Such specifications come all from the establishment of the gauge transformation laws for the metric spinors of both formalisms.
-The usual definition of spin densities is shaped upon the one which is adopted in the world framework.
-It turns out that all metric and spin-affine prescriptions have to be combined together with the world invariance of the metric spinors.
-The full geometric characterization of the systems of eigenvalue equations mentioned in Section 1, rests upon the combination of the covariant constancy of $g_{ab}$ with the standard relationships between the metric and connecting objects for the $\gamma $-formalism.
-We will emphasize that the eigenvalues carried by these equations may supply a technique for controlling the gauge behaviours of the quantities involved in the limiting process.
-It will likewise be seen that the procedures concerning the specification of the gauge behaviours of spin-affine connexions, afford a differential device which enables one to mix up and keep track of gauge frames when computing covariant derivatives in the $\gamma$-formalism.
+Before completing the geometric specifications of the metric spinors and connecting objects for the $\varepsilon $-formalism, we will have to call upon the result that any non-vanishing totally antisymmetric spin quantity is proportional in the case of either formalism to one of the respective metric spinors.
+Such specifications come all from a description of the gauge transformation laws for the metric spinors of both formalisms.
+The usual definition of spin densities [7, 8] is shaped upon the one which is adopted in the world framework.
+It turns out that all metric and spin-affine prescriptions have ultimately to be combined together with the world invariance of the metric spinors.
+The full geometric characterization of the systems of eigenvalue equations mentioned in Section 1, emerges from the combination of the covariant constancy of $g_{ab}$ with the standard relationships between the metric and connecting objects for the $\gamma $ -formalism.
+We will place emphasis on the fact that the eigenvalues carried by these equations may supply a technique for controlling the gauge behaviours of the quantities involved in the limiting process.
+The procedures concerning the specification of the gauge behaviours of spin-affine connexions afford certain differential devices which enable one to mix up and keep track of gauge frames when computing covariant derivatives in the $\gamma $-formalism.